gerardkra/Saga-Algorithm/README.md

 # SAGA Algorithm: An approch For Experimental Validation

-This repository provides a comprehensive implementation and analysis of the **SAGA algorithm**, a state-of-the-art incremental gradient method with variance reduction for optimization introduced by \textit{Defazio, Bach et Lacoste-Julien}.
+This repository provides a comprehensive implementation and analysis of the **SAGA algorithm**, a state-of-the-art incremental gradient method with variance reduction for optimization introduced by $\textit{Defazio, Bach et Lacoste\-Julien}$.

 ---